top of page

 The most comprehensive plan is Plan F. Normally, if Medicare covers a procedure, Plan F pays for deductibles and co-insurances.
 Because of legislative changes, Plan F is only available to those people who were already age 65 as of December 31, 2019.
 I see two problems with the Plan F: (a) it is expensive, and (b) although people already enrolled in the plan will be allowed to keep it, the plan will have older members who cost more to take care of.
 Thus, I expect premium costs to increase at a rate faster than plans with younger people.

-Other alternatives I show my clients are the Plan N and the high deductible Plan F. The Plan N requires a co-payment when seeing a physician or visiting the emergency room, but otherwise is similar to the Plan G. The high deductible Plan F requires meeting a co-payment of $2,700 in 2023.
+Other alternatives I show my clients are the Plan N and high deductible Plans F & G. The Plan N requires a co-payment when seeing a physician or visiting the emergency room, but otherwise is similar to the Plan G. The high deductible Plan F requires meeting a co-payment of $2,800 in 2024.
 After meeting the deductible is covers expenses the same as a no-deductible Plan F.

 Click here to see a chart detailing all available Medigap plans: